 The directors watched all of the previous film adaptations of the novel, to see how each production team had gone about adapting the novel.
 The art team made several visits to Paris, where artists took numerous photographs of Notre Dame Cathedral for research purposes.

 Quasimodo was a difficult protagonist for the production team to develop.
 In the novel the character was deaf, physically deformed and an unlikeable social outcast.
 While the Disney version had his hearing restored, he still needed to be deformed – it’s in the title – and simultaneously be an appealing lead that audiences would like.
 Finding the balance between the grotesque and the heroic would take the film’s design team eight months.
 In one particular respect, the Disney adaptation translated Quasimodo more accurately to the screen than any previous movie version.
 In most films, the hunchback was portrayed as a middle-aged character, whereas in the Disney film (and the novel) Quasimodo is much younger.

-To provide Quasimodo’s voice, Wise and Trousdale turned to acclaimed British actor Tom Hulce, who had been nominated for an Academy Award for his performance in Amadeus (1984).
+To provide Quasimodo’s voice, Wise and Trousdale turned to acclaimed American actor Tom Hulce, who had been nominated for an Academy Award for his performance in Amadeus (1984).
 Hulce also provided the character’s singing voice.
 ‘It was hard for me,’ he said, ‘I’d never done anything that was just standing in front of a microphone in a little glass booth.’

 The film’s female lead, the gypsy dancer Esmerelda, presented a different sort of challenge.
 The initial designs for the character were seen as tooattractive and sensual, and the art team were instructed to tone down her sexualised appearance and ensure she was fully clothed at all time.
 It can’t help but be noticed, however, that in the final released film she is still the only Disney heroine to perform a pole dance.